• Privacy Policy/Disclaimer

 At 24 hours the texture was still good, but after 48 hours the Nilla wafer started disintegrating into the pudding.

 Cost: An 11 oz. box of Nilla wafers is sufficient for a recipe yielding 8 to 10 servings.
-The box is over $3, but it only takes one box, making Nilla wafers one of the most cost-effective cookies for banana pudding.
+The box is over $4 (depending where you live), but it only takes one box.
+This makes Nilla wafers one of the most cost-effective cookies for banana pudding.

 Best Flavored Cookie for Banana Pudding